bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/experimentation.md

 | 23.2Ω                         | 2.068A                      | 24.278Ω                         | 1.977A                       |                          |
 | 17.4Ω                         | 2.758A                      | 18.087Ω                         | 2.653A                       |                          |

 - A series of four load tests were conducted to validate the performance of the DC current sensing program.
-The selected load resistances span a range that covers the full output current capability of the Atinverter V2 (rated up to 2.8 A), including operation at the highest DC input level of 48V.
+The selected load resistances span a range that covers the full output current capability of the Atinverter V2 (rated up to 2.8A), including operation at the highest DC input level of 48V.

 ### AC Voltage Sensing